“I need help. There’s too much to do!”

 Too many districts give SLPs complete autonomy when it comes to delivering service.
 This makes evaluating their work and influencing their practice nearly impossible for administrators.

 Not to mention, many administrators have no expectations around how long it should take for kids to demonstrate functional growth, and therefore have no way to monitor progress.
-This resource from an ASHA presentation by Progressus Therapy highlights the importance of measuring outcomes in the school setting.
+This resource from Progressus Therapy highlights the importance of measuring outcomes in the school setting.

 Make sure all expectations are clearly defined for your SLP – including eligibility criteria, educational impact, service models and considerations.
 If your SLP practices in the best interest of student progress, she will be happy to see this happen.